-We may, in the future, periodically explore a variety of possible strategic collaborations in an effort to gain access to additional product candidates or resources.
+We may periodically explore a variety of possible strategic collaborations in an effort to gain access to additional product candidates or resources.
 At the current time, we cannot predict what form such a strategic collaboration might take.
 We are likely to face significant competition in seeking appropriate strategic collaborators, and strategic collaborations can be complicated and time consuming to negotiate and document.
 We may not be able to negotiate strategic collaborations on acceptable terms, or at all.
 We are unable to predict when, if ever, we will enter into any additional strategic collaborations because of the numerous risks and uncertainties associated with establishing them.

 The regulatory approval processes of the FDA and foreign regulatory authorities are lengthy, time-consuming and inherently unpredictable.
-Our inability to obtain regulatory approval for entinostat could harm our business.
+Our inability to obtain regulatory approval for our product candidates could harm our business.

 The time required to obtain approval by the FDA and foreign regulatory authorities is unpredictable, but typically takes many years following the commencement of preclinical studies and clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-We have not obtained regulatory approval for entinostat or any other product candidate, and it is possible that we will never obtain regulatory approval for entinostat or any future product candidates.
+We have not obtained regulatory approval for any of our product candidates, and it is possible that we will never obtain regulatory approval for our existing product candidates or any future product candidates.

-Entinostat could fail to receive regulatory approval from the FDA or foreign regulatory authorities for many reasons, including but not limited to:
+Our product candidates could fail to receive regulatory approval from the FDA or foreign regulatory authorities for many reasons, including but not limited to:

-- failure to demonstrate that entinostat is safe and effective; - failure of clinical trials to meet the primary endpoints or level of statistical significance required for approval; - failure to demonstrate that entinostat's clinical and other benefits outweigh any safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials; - disagreement with the design or implementation of our or our collaborators' trials; - the insufficiency of data collected from trials of entinostat to support the submission and filing of an NDA or other submission or to obtain regulatory approval; - failure to obtain approval of the manufacturing and testing processes or facilities of third-party contract manufacturers with whom we contract for clinical and commercial supplies; - receipt of a negative opinion from an advisory committee due to a change in the standard of care regardless of the outcome of the clinical trials; or - changes in the approval policies or regulations that render our preclinical and clinical data insufficient for approval.
+- failure to demonstrate that our product candidates are safe and effective; - failure of clinical trials to meet the primary endpoints or level of statistical significance required for approval; - failure to demonstrate that the clinical and other benefits of a product candidate outweigh any of its safety risks; - disagreement with our interpretation of data from preclinical studies or clinical trials;

+- disagreement with the design or implementation of our or our collaborators' trials; - the insufficiency of data collected from trials of our product candidates to support the submission and filing of a NDA or other submission or to obtain regulatory approval; - failure to obtain approval of the manufacturing and testing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial supplies; - receipt of a negative opinion from an advisory committee due to a change in the standard of care regardless of the outcome of the clinical trials; or - · changes in the approval policies or regulations that render our preclinical and clinical data insufficient for approval.

 The FDA or foreign regulatory authorities may require more information, including additional preclinical or clinical data, to support approval, which may delay or prevent approval and our commercialization plans, or may cause us to decide to abandon our development program.
-Even if we were to obtain approval, regulatory authorities may approve entinostat for a more limited patient population than we request, may grant approval contingent on the performance of costly post-marketing trials, may impose a Risk Evaluation and Mitigation Strategy, or REMS, or foreign regulatory authorities may require the establishment or modification of a similar strategy that may, for instance, restrict distribution of entinostat and impose burdensome implementation requirements on us, or may approve it with a label that does not include the labeling claims necessary or desirable for the successful commercialization of entinostat, all of which could limit our ability to successfully commercialize our drug products.
+Even if we were to obtain approval, regulatory authorities may approve entinostat and/or SNDX-6352 for a more limited patient population than we request, may grant approval contingent on the performance of costly post-marketing trials, may impose a Risk Evaluation and Mitigation Strategy, or REMS, or foreign regulatory authorities may require the establishment or modification of a similar strategy that may, for instance, restrict distribution of entinostat and impose burdensome implementation requirements on us, or may approve it with a label that does not include the labeling claims necessary or desirable for the successful commercialization of entinostat, all of which could limit our ability to successfully commercialize our drug products.